The four adjacent digits in the 1000-digit number that have the greatest product are 9 × 9 × 8 × 9 = 5832.

 From the beginning, slide the fixed-width window by one digit each time, compare the slided-in digit to the slided-out digit:

-• we can repeat above steps as long as currently largest window has intersection with new slide window
+has intersection with new slide window

 from functools import reduce